yaninsanity/django-user-starter/README.md

 <b>Note:</b> Please update the version above in your terminal execution to ensure test with the latest snapshot version.

+## Semantic Version Control
+Current project is using a tool called "python-semantic-release", which will auto detect the commit pattern from following list to adjust project version.

+PSR attempts to support all variants of issue closure text prefixes, but not all will work for your VCS.
+PSR supports the following case-insensitive prefixes and their conjugations (plural, present, & past tense):

+- close (closes, closing, closed)

+- fix (fixes, fixing, fixed)

+- resolve (resolves, resolving, resolved)

+- implement (implements, implementing, implemented)

+PSR also allows for a more flexible approach to identifying more than one issue number without the need of extra git trailers (although PSR does support multiple git trailers).
+PSR support various list formats which can be used to identify more than one issue in a list.
+This format will not necessarily work on your VCS.
+PSR currently support the following list formats:

+- comma-separated (ex.
+Closes: #123, #456, #789)

+- space-separated (ex. resolve: #123 #456 #789)

+- semicolon-separated (ex.
+Fixes: #123; #456; #789)

+- slash-separated (ex. close: #123/#456/#789)

+- ampersand-separated (ex.
+Implement: #123 & #789)

+- and-separated (ex.
+Resolve: #123 and #456 and #789)

+- mixed (ex.
+Closed: #123, #456, and #789 or Fixes: #123, #456 & #789)

+For more details you can find from [PSR commit parsing document](https://python-semantic-release.readthedocs.io/en/latest/commit_parsing.html)
 ## Local Build

 ```bash